 I have no satellite equipment and thought that would be too specialized and limited in usage.
 I wanted a general purpose way to communicate during normal and emergency times that could reach most of the population in the USA.
 Naturally, I gravitated to Amateur Radio, commonly known as Ham Radio.
-Ham Radios can communicate globally, and as I found out, surprisingly they can also communicate via satellite.
+Ham Radios can communicate globally using Radio Frequency Waves, and as I found out, surprisingly they can also communicate via satellite (if you so choose, I didn’t).

 You don’t need a license to get a radio and listen to Ham Radio, but you must have a license to transmit using Ham Radio.
 There is an exception that allows the use of Ham Radio without a license in life/death emergency situation to call for help.